Stakeholder Feedback Policy

 - inform professional development programs.

-AC staff will engage with and report on stakeholder feedback and will undertake improvement planning on the basis of such feedback.
+AC staff will engage with and report on stakeholder feedback and will undertake improvement planning and implementation on the basis of such feedback.
 This will include:

-- reports on the results of stakeholder feedback will be distributed to staff with responsibility for improving student experience;
+- reports on stakeholder feedback will be distributed to staff with responsibility for improving student experience;

 - staff will be consulted and informed regarding the use and dissemination of student and stakeholder feedback;

-- stakeholders will be informed of changes made to courses of study and subjects on the basis of feedback received.
+- stakeholders will be informed of changes made to courses of study and subjects and their delivery, on the basis of feedback received.